jsdf/n64-sdk-demo/README.md

 The rendering of each square is wrapped up in the `drawSquare()` function.
 For each of the items in the `squares` array, we push a transformation matrix onto the matrix stack with the position and current rotation of the square, then add a bunch of displaylist commands to load the triangle vertices forming the square, setting a bunch of properties affecting the appearance of the square, and finally rendering the square with the `gSP2Triangles()` command.
 We also add a `gDPPipeSync()` command to mark the end of the current primative (rendered object sharing the same settings), and use pop our transformation back off the stack with `gSPPopMatrix()`.

+#### Rendering a complex mesh

+A common approach to including models in your game created in a 3d modeling is to convert them into C source files containing static display lists.
+You can find an example of this in the `drawN64Logo()` function, which renders the static display lists defined in n64logo.h.